-North Dakota State Quarters were released on August 28, 2006 as the thirty-ninth coin in the State Quarter series.
+North Dakota State Quarters (Buy on eBay) were released on August 28, 2006 as the thirty-ninth coin in the State Quarter series.
 North Dakota’s original Statehood date was November 2, 1889.

 The North Dakota Quarter reverse design features two American Bison.
 The inscriptions include the State name, Statehood date, mintage date, and “E Pluribus Unum.”
 The coin’s reverse was designed and engraved by Donna Weaver.